radicalbit/NSDb/docs/CLI_doc.md

 ## Statements Usage

-SQL Statements such as `SELECT`, `INSERT`, `DELETE` from metrics can be executed using Nsdb CLI.
+SQL Statements such as `SELECT`, `INSERT`, `DELETE` from metrics can be executed using NSDb CLI.
 Statements' execution results are display in console using tabular representation.

-Statements' syntax is the same described in Nsdb SQL Dialect Documentation.
+Statements' syntax is the same described in NSDb SQL Dialect Documentation.

 ### SELECT statement